terrymorse58/github-to-beanstalk/README.md

 ### .github/scripts/build.sh
 An app-specific bash script that populates the *build* folder contents by:
-1. copying *app.js, index.html, package.json* to build folder.
+1. copying source files to build folder.
+2. changing local `images/` URLs to CloudFront URLs
 2. running `npm install --only=production` to add node modules to build folder.

+### .github/scripts/build.config
+Contains the specific build instructions:
+1. BUILD_SOURCES - the source files to add to build folder
+2. SED_* = instructions to change the `images` URLs to CloudFront

 ### .github/scripts/make-deploy.sh
 A bash script that creates the `deploy.zip` file for uploading.